ColoradoSchoolOfMines/wii-track/docs/design.rst

 Wii-Track is a system for package tracking designed for use in a variety of scenarios such as warehouses.
-The name Wii-Track comes from the fact that we used a WiiFit board as our "scale" for this prototype.
+The name Wii-Track comes from the fact that we used a WiiFit board as our scale for this prototype.

 Our overall goal was to make inventory tracking more cost-effective by utilizing sensors and data analytics to identify inventory items automatically, without